arfshl/termux-proot-script/README.md

 ## Forked from AndronixApp/AndronixOrigin

-## Support for android 5/6 without proot-distro, based on andronixapp/andronixorigin
+## Support for Android 5/6 without proot-distro, based on andronixapp/andronixorigin

+## Only Debian 11 and Ubuntu 24.04 LTS is supported since they're last version known to be worked with Android 5/6 without critical errors

 ## You Need
 - [Termux App](https://github.com/termux/termux-app/releases)